-This $3,250 high-tech granny cart can follow you around
+The makers of Vespa built a $3,250 high-tech granny cart

 Built for the street

-Piaggo doesn’t envision you using Gita around the house; instead, when at home, you park it like a bicycle or motorcycle.
+Piaggio Fast Forward doesn’t envision you using Gita around the house; instead, when at home, you park it like a bicycle or motorcycle.
 But you’ll also need to charge it—Gita can run for four hours continuously on a single charge—making a garage with a power outlet the ideal place to stow it.
 The robot is better suited to walkable suburbs and developments than a city like New York, where there’s a good chance someone would walk off with it if you left it outside, even if the inner storage space is locked.

 Gita could be useful for people who have mobility issues that limit how much they can walk because they can’t carry anything over a few pounds; it can learn to follow people in wheelchairs or who have canes.
 But the team has found during two and a half years of testing that the people who have been most drawn to the robot so far tend to be women in their late thirties who do a lot of neighborhood shopping.
 Another demographic is sandwich parents, a term referring to people who are taking care of their children and parents at the same time—and generally have a lot of stuff to carry.